 The Sizing Questions

 Our H2o9 ‘Favourite’ can cope with a lot of demand, as such it tends to be the go-to even in cases where you might think a larger unit would be best.
 With our system it is always better to start small.
 If you do find your property warrants a larger unit you can always swap them out.
-The best thing to do if you’re unsure is to get in touch with us directly and we can help you decide!
+If in doubt, why not use our product selector using the link below!